nicklichtsinn/Zipcode-Real-Estate-Investment/README.md

 This project will use time series forecasting models created with Python to determine the three zip codes that are the best investment opportunity for a Real Estate Investment Trust.

+I completed an initial data analysis on four Arkansas metro areas: Hot Springs, Little Rock, Fayetteville, and Searcy from 1997 to the present before using various models to assess the best zip codes for real estate investment.

 ## Analysis

 First I read in the dataframe with zillow data on average home value by zipcode over the last 20 years.